-In order to understand this topic, it would be good to read:

-... and the blood of Jesus his Son cleanses us from every sin.
+In order to understand this topic, it would be good to read: Figures of Speech (UTA PDF) ... and the blood of Jesus his Son cleanses us from every sin.
 (1 John 1:7b ULT) The blood represents Christ's death.